 The HairMax LaserComb, cleared by the FDA as a Class II medical device in January 2007, is a compact version of the larger laser therapy units used by hair clinics in other countries to stimulate hair to increase in thickness and make the hair appear fuller.
 This home product has teeth that part the hair to potentially enable the laser light to reach the scalp in areas of existing hair.

 The Revage Laser System, from Apira Science, utilizes Rotational PhotoTherapy (RPT).
 The Revage 670 is a Class IIIA diode laser approved by the FDA for cosmetic use.
 It is a low-level laser system that contains 30 laser diodes that rotate 180 degrees around the scalp.
 This dynamic process increases the contact of the laser energy with the hair follicles and is potentially more effective than a static system in delivering the laser energy to the scalp.
 It also eliminates human error and variability in self administration.
 A potential limitation is the fact that existing hair may interfere with the laser beam effectively reaching the scalp.

 The unit may prove to be useful for hair loss in women where the thinning tends to be diffuse or those experiencing telogen effluvium.
 LLLT can be used safely in conjunction with other medications including Propecia and Rogaine and there are no contraindications which would interfere with hair transplant surgery.

-While these cool laser treatments have been approved for use, their long-term effectiveness has yet to be determined.
-A 12 month program can require treatments from 3x per week tapering to one treatment per month and the results and satisfaction from patients thus far have been sporadic.
+While these low-level laser treatments have been approved for use, their long-term effectiveness has yet to be determined.
+A 12 month program can require treatments from 3x per week tapering to one treatment per month and the results and satisfaction from patients thus far have been inconsistent.